penguyen72/basic-flask-app/README.md

 # Basic Flask Web Application

+## Project Details
+Create a flask web application that allows users to create and store notes when logged in successfully.

+## Project Goals
+* Learn how to create a website using Flask and Python
+* Understand how to store user login data using SQLAlchemy
+* Integrate Python into HTML by using Jinja
+* Utilize Bootstrap to construct web application CSS

 ## How to set up environment
 * Inside `/basic-flask-app`, create a virtual environment with the following command: `python3 -m venv venv`.
 * Activate the virtual environment with `source venv/bin/activate`.